amartinez4037/starter-kit/README.md

 git push -f origin master  # Force push master branch to origin git gc # Clean up .git folder
 ```

+### Changes that will need to be made ###
+* Update all info in this file (readme.md)
+* config.php - line 14 => change to your home path
+* index.php - line 2 => change to path of your config.php file
+* about.php - line 2 => change to path of your config.php file
+* assets/templates/header.php - line 5, 6, 8, and 10 => Update to your info
+* assets/templates/header.php - line 14, 18, and 19 => Update to http if no SSL certificate